Malian band Tinariwen (playing WOMAD NZ in March 2018) are a band comprised of true musical revolutionaries in every

 Roots of Kel Tamashek Music

 The label ‘desert Blues’ is actually a bit misleading in its implications of unoriginality.
-However, conversely it
+Conversely, it actually

 again describes the blues connection of Tinariwen’s work: